 CDC: Fewer smokers go to the dentist

-A new government report finds that smokers have more problems with their teeth than non-smokers and they don't go to the dentist as often.
-The report by the Centers for Disease Control and Prevent is based on survey responses from more than 16,000 adults.
-More than a third of smokers said they had three or more dental problems, ranging from stained teeth to jaw pain, toothaches or infected gums.
-That's more than twice the number of those who never smoked.
+Smokers not only have more problems with their teeth than nonsmokers, they also go to the dentist less often.
+Those are the findings of a new government survey released by the Centers for Disease Control and Prevention.
+The CDC looked at 2008 survey responses from more than 16,000 adults ages 18 through 64.
+More than a third of smokers reported having three or more dental problems, ranging from stained teeth to jaw pain, toothaches or infected gums.
+That was more than twice as much as people who never smoked.

 7701 Las Colinas Blvd., Ste.
 800, Irving, TX 75063